jch00oo/CAA-Data-Analysis-Project/README.md

 | 14 | UC Extension |
 | 15 | Education Abroad Program - France |

-Alumni from these student activities, on average, participate in alumni events more frequently, hence CAA can focus on creating events and newsletter content more catered to these groups to further increase engagement and participation.

 ---
 ## Effect of link description on clicks in CalCons Newsletter
 Calcons Newsletters have multiple links in them.
 While many have a description under their titles, many don't.
 We found this distribution of descriptions vs no descriptions to be randomly distributed across all CalCon Newsletters and decided to investigate what it meant on the number of clicks.